bluesky/tiled/docs/source/explanations/security.md

 ## Multi-user data service with some public and some private content

-When an Authenticator is used in conjection with {doc}`access-control`, certain entries be designated as "public", visible to any user.
+When an Authenticator is used in conjunction with {doc}`access-control`, certain entries be designated as "public", visible to any user.
 By default, visitors still need to be authenticated (as any user) to see these entries.
 To make such entries visible to *anonymous*, unauthenticated users as well,